Raise Awareness

 1. In-Home Care

-Hiring a home health aide can help a person with Parkinson’s stay at home longer by assisting with daily tasks such as changing, showering, and feeding.
+Hiring a home health aide can help a person with Parkinson’s stay at home longer by assisting with daily activities such as dressing, bathing, medication reminders, meal preparation and companionship.
 However, home health aides are not nurses and have limitations in the care they can provide.
 If nursing care is needed, a home health aide may not be the best option.
 When considering this support, consult with the agency to understand the aide’s responsibilities and ensure it is the best fit for your family’s needs.

 2. Assisted Living

 Assisted living is a long-term care option that provides personal care support services.
 Care provides meals, medication management, bathing, dressing and transportation.
-Some facilities are geared towards helping people with memory and cognitive concerns.
+Some facilities are geared to help people with memory and cognitive concerns.

 3. Memory Care